quic/aimet/Docs/install/index.rst

 * CUDA 12.0
 * Torch 2.2.2

-Ensure that you have the LAPACK linear algebra package installed:
+Ensure that you have the LAPACK linear algebra and libpython3-dev development packages installed:

 .. code-block:: bash

-    apt-get install liblapacke
+    apt-get install liblapacke libpython3-dev

 Installation
 ------------